 Having Survived Again I’m Launching a WordPress Product

-Having survived again, and having been inspired at PressNomics in Tempe last spring, I’m busy launching a mobile product/service with my team Dr. Kendra Remington and Rita Best called Docs With Apps.
+Having survived again, and having been inspired at PressNomics in Tempe last spring, I’m busy launching a mobile product/service with my partner Dr. Kendra Remington called Docs With Apps.

 I love SVG animation work so in 2018 I’m overjoyed to be doing more contracted SVG animation work with my collaborator Jackie D’Elia.
 Hit us up!!

 These are some very wonderful times in technology and within the Internet of things.
 I feel very grateful to have been able to ride the digital wave into the present and future.
 At WCUS in Nashville I began the process of contributing to make WordPress after having spent many years empowering others with it.

 When I was young I needed a way to get my portfolio on line and that is how I got started.
 Thank you for the opportunity to share my story, to publicly thank my husband Dominic, my family, and friends too.
 The future is going to be awesome!